runonbitcoin/nimble/README.md

 nimble should always be faster than bsv.js and certainly fast enough for everyday use.
 But it is not faster than bsv-wasm.js, which optimizes for speed above other metrics.
 This is a trade-off. bsv-wasm's speed comes at a cost though as its size and loading time is much longer than nimble.
 It should be possible to incorporate some of those techniques used by bsv-wasm into nimble over time to narrow the performance gap, but probably not at the expense of size or being able to synchronously load the library.
 In our view, it's fast enough.

+### Security

+nimble has zero third-party dependencies in its code.
+This makes it not susceptible to supply chain attacks, as has happened several times in NPM.
+Its elliptic curve code is based on Vitalik Buterin's `pybitcointools` code which for a long time was the most used python bitcoin library.
+It also always use a secure random numbers when generating private keys.
+However, being a new library there is always some risk of a security issue.

 **Size Comparison**

 | Library  | Size (KB) | Gzipped (KB) |